pma/logger_syslog_backend/README.md

 Elixir Logger backend for local syslog (and rfc3164).

-Requires Erlang 19 since it writes directly to the local syslog Unix Socket (defaults to /dev/log).
+Requires Erlang 19 since it writes directly to the local syslog Unix Socket (/dev/log).

 ## Installation